Skip to main content

 }

-// Two functions below have the identical names, thus one one of them can exists:
+// The two functions below have the identical names, thus only one can exist:

 // or

 For most of the time, the default group works.
-The other group names give functions special semantics based on the event that triggers them.
+The other group names give functions special semantics and call context (ctx functionalities) based on the group prefix, driven by different events.

-To support Universal Procedure Call (UPC) natively in Lyquid, we use different group names for the same given method name.
-As a thought experiment, let's image the method name to be "multi_sign" for the call site, whereas three functions in each of upc_callee, upc_request, and upc_response groups describe the customized handling logic for different phases of a UPC call, resprectively.
+To support Universal Procedure Call (UPC) natively in Lyquid, we use different UPC roles for the same method name.
+Imagine you would like to implement a method named multi_sign for the call site, and three functions with prepare, request, and response roles describe the handling logic for different phases of the call, respectively.

 Function groups allow clear identification of the call site ("multi_sign"), with the capabilities to differentiate various events that could happen to the same concept.
-The only problem is for upc_callee and upc_response, they are not run by the "server" node that handles the request, but the "client" side that prepares the request and consumes the responses.
-Therefore, the context provided by ctx is limited to reading the Lyquid's network state and a special cache that can be used to aggregate the responses.
+The only problem is for the prepare and response phases, they are not run by the "server" node that handles the request, but the "client" (i.e., the request initiator node) that prepares the request and consumes the responses.
+Therefore, the context provided by ctx is limited to reading the Lyquid's network state, and a special, temporary cache that lives only through the call lifecycle can be used to aggregate the responses.

-// `upc_callee` is triggered when UPC is initiated to determine which nodes
+// `prepare` is triggered when a UPC is initiated to determine which nodes

 //